 - Bacterial soft rot causes water-soaked spots on the leaves and can eventually destroy your plants.

-There are several things you can do to help prevent your Swiss chard from getting these plant diseases.
+There are several steps you can take to help prevent your Swiss chard from developing these plant diseases.
 For example, you can rotate your crops each year so the disease doesn’t have a chance to build up in the soil.

-You can also spray your plants with organic fungicides like these or use other organic methods to control plant diseases.
+You can also spray your plants with organic fungicides, such as these, or use other organic methods to control plant diseases.

 How to Harvest